Vimmer-Yamagen/TCPVimRev/README.md

 Ctrl-c or Ctrl-q -> end the game and shutdown the server.

 ## Memo
-+ And I implement AI which move randomly.
++ I implement AI which move randomly.
 If you rewrite client_core function in vr_ai.py, you are able to make more powerful AI.

 + Enjoy